-The Church of St Suliau in Sizun is, in my view, one of the memorable Enclos Paroissiaux in Brittany.
+The Church of St Suliau in Sizun is, in my view, one of the most memorable Enclos Paroissiaux in Brittany.
 It dominates the centre of the village and has most of the ‘ingredients’ of an enclos: walled churchyard, Triumphal Arch, Church with a South Porch, Sacristy, and Ossuary.
 There are, sadly, only the remains of the Calvary.
 Inside it is glorious.

 The Bell Tower dates from the early 1700s and is tall and elegant, visible for miles around.

-The Ossuary of1585-88 is both a striking and a curious building.
+An Ossuary of1585-88 is both a striking and a curious building.
 The Rohan coat of arms is over the door, with yet another statue of St Suliau.
-The Apostles line the front of the building, rather than stand in the South Porch, and below, between the windows, are curious, almost Egyptian-looking figures.
+Apostles line the front of the building, rather than stand in the South Porch, and below, between the windows, are curious, almost Egyptian-looking figures.

 The 17C Sacristy has a slate roof in the shape of a ship’s hull.

 Carvings decorate the outside of the building – gargoyles, a curious frieze, and statues – a wonderful mix of sacred and secular.
 I particularly like the ‘sirens’ – fantastical fish-tailed maidens.

 There must have been a calvary outside the church but all that remains is a small pièta.

 The Church of St Suliau at Sizun is an endlessly rewarding parish close.
 Do visit!